venkat-ranganathan/projects/index.md

 ## Metal Detector using Colpitts Oscillator & FPGA {#MetalDetector}

-A metal detector system was created using off-the-shelf parts.
+Our Junior Design final project was to create a metal detector system using off-the-shelf parts.
+Our team consisted of two Electrical Engineers and three Computer Engineers.
 The system consists of three circuits, each having a Colpitts oscillator, high-pass filter, half-wave rectifier, low-pass filter, and a voltage divider.
 Each circuit is connected to a magnetic coil that functions to detect the presence of metal using the principles of electromagnetic induction and Lenz’s law.
 The output signal from each coil is fed to the